 How long will it take?

-The average processing time for a naturalization application (Form N-400) was 10 months in 2018.
+The average processing time for a naturalization application (Form N-400) was 10 months in 2019.
 This timeline is impacted by where you reside as some USCIS field offices process faster than others.
 Additionally, you will spend some time waiting for your citizenship interview, test and oath ceremony.
-The entire process can take anywhere from 12 to 20 months, depending on where you live.
+The entire process can take anywhere from 10 to 21 months, depending on where you live.
+Find your city on the USCIS website and select N-400 from the drop down to see the most up to date processing times.

 3. Go to Your Biometrics Appointment